CoinFabrik/scout-actions/README.md

 - **analyze**: This is the name of the job.
 - **runs-on: ubuntu-latest**: This specifies the runtime environment for the job.
 Here, the job will run on the latest available Ubuntu version.
 - **steps**: This is a list of tasks to be carried out in the job.
 In this case, there are two tasks.
-- **uses: actions/checkout@v2**: The first task uses a GitHub Action called 'checkout@v2'.
+- **uses: actions/checkout@v4**: The first task uses a GitHub Action called 'checkout@v4'.
 This is a predefined Action that allows GitHub Actions to work with a copy of your repository.
-- **uses: coinfabrik/scout-actions@v2.4**: The second task uses the GitHub Action 'scout-actions@v1', a version specified by coinfabrik.
+- **uses: coinfabrik/scout-actions@v3**: The second task uses the GitHub Action 'scout-actions@v3', a version specified by coinfabrik.
-- **with** and **target**: './target/Cargo.toml'**: Under the 'coinfabrik/scout-actions@v2.4' task, an additional option with is configured, which sets a specific target for the action under with.
-In this case, the target is the file './target/Cargo.toml'.
+- **with** and **target**: **'./target'**: Under the 'coinfabrik/scout-actions@v3' task, an additional option with is configured, which sets a specific target for the action under with.
+In this case, the target is the path `./target`, and scout will run on sub/project: `./target/Cargo.toml`.
 This toml file in the target directory likely has the dependencies and project configuration that will undergo analysis.
+- **with/scout_args**: allows you to overwrite current arguments for scout, which make it generate a markdown report which can be later included in PRs and tickets.
+Most users don't need to change this.
-- **with/scout-args**: allows you to specify custom arguments for scout.
-The default already is _-v_ which makes scout verbose, you don't need to specify it again.
+- **with/scout_extra_args**: allows you to specify extra arguments for scout, which will be added to the already present for markdown report generation.
+Most users don't need to change this.

 In short, this .yml file sets up a GitHub Action that activates on any push to the repository.
-When triggered, it will checkout the repository and then run the 'scout-actions@v2.3' Action on the './target/Cargo.toml' file.
+When triggered, it will checkout the repository and then run the 'scout-actions@v3' Action on the './target' path.

 ### Options